• A Moment to Read

 Free shipping to UK, Europe and Singapore.

-This oil on canvas is housed in a complementary gilt frame with an inner linen border.
+This oil on board is presented in a elegant frame with a warm, muted gold tone finish.
 Both the painting and frame are in excellent vintage condition.

 We take great care in ensuring our listings are accurate and true to life.
 To read reviews by customers who have recently purchased artworks from us, click here.